devdeer-kevin/terminal-football-game/README.md

 ## Overview

-This repository contains a terminal-based football quiz game where you have to guess the players of a selected German national team based on their jersey numbers.
+This repository contains a small terminal-based football quiz where you have to guess the players of a selected German national team based on their jersey numbers.
 The game allows you to choose between European Championship (EM) and World Cup (WM) teams.

 ## Installation